The Least Trendy Puppy Names of 2015

 To pick out the least trendy puppy names of the year, we worked with Nationwide Pet Insurance, who gave us a look at their list of the 45 most popular puppy names from a decade ago.
 We then compared those names to our list of the most popular puppy names in 2015.
 Those that fell the most in the last 10 years made our least trendy list!

-It can be pretty obvious why certain names are trendy (yes, Bella we mean you), but determining why some of these names have fallen in popularity is a little trickier.
+What Do the Least Trendy Names Have in Common?It can be pretty obvious why certain names are trendy (yes, Bella we mean you), but determining why some of these names have fallen in popularity is a little trickier.
 After all, one of the names on the least trendy names list — Zoe — has a phonetic twin (Zoey) on the most trendy list!
 Still, we noticed a couple of similarities among names on the least trendy list.

 Gender neutrality: While many names on the most trendy list were firmly masculine or feminine, quite a few on this list were more gender neutral (Riley, Lucky, Sammy, Casey, Dakota, Shadow, Harley, Murphy, Sam, Scout and Sparky).

 Traditional human names: Emma has been a top three human baby name in the U.S. since 2003, according to BabyCenter, and several others on this list, like Abby, Zoey, Sam, Jake, Cody and Joey are fairly traditional names for humans.
 We’re not about to say that the trend of giving pets names we’re used to seeing attached to humans is over — Max and Bella have been the most popular puppy names and continue to hold that title — but, we wonder if the trend could be starting to lose steam.

 More on Vetstreet: